 - Soft Tissue Grafts.
 Some abnormalities, as well as advanced gum disease that cannot be treated periodontally or nonsurgically, may require the application of soft tissue grafts.
 Such procedures can be used to cover an exposed root or correct uneven gum lines.
 Soft tissue grafts are small pieces of tissue taken from other areas and surgically implanted in the affected area.
 This helps to stop bone loss and the recession of gums and even helps reduce pain-causing root sensitivity.

 If you are having a tooth removed or dental implants placed, bone grafting may be necessary to complete your treatment or preserve your jaw bone.
 Drs.
-Baker, Barber, and Betita are happy to discuss your bone grafting options to develop a treatment plan that restores your oral health and smile.
+Baker and Barber are happy to discuss your bone grafting options to develop a treatment plan that restores your oral health and smile.